qrdate/qrdate/README.md

 //
 // In the above url, `v` has been added after qrdate:// automatically.
 // If you are making your own implementation, be sure to include the `v` for compatibility.
-// A static URI should always start with `qrdate://v` to keep it universal and not to clutter the produced QR code further.
+// A static URL should always start with `qrdate://v` to keep it universal and not to clutter the produced QR code further.
-// Please see the spec for V1 Static URIs for further info.
+// Please see the spec for V1 Static URLs for further info.
 //
 ```